A green two-story house by a tree.

 The Bottom Line: Shorter Terms Are Best If You Can Afford It

-Mortgage loans with shorter terms are always the best financial deal because of the amount of money you’ll save in interest payments.
+Mortgage loans with shorter terms are often the best financial deal because of the amount of money you’ll save in interest payments.
 Remember, though, that you should only apply for a short-term mortgage if you can comfortably afford the higher monthly payment.
 If you can, and you’re interested in paying less in interest, it makes sense to consider either a 20-year or 15-year mortgage.

-Headshot of Dan Rafter
+Headshot of Dan Rafter, writer.

 Dan Rafter